openhab/org.openhab.binding.zwave/doc/inovelli/lzw30sn_0_0.md

 ### Parameter 9: LED Strip Timeout

 LED Strip Timeout
-When the LED strip is disabled (LED Strip Intensity is set to 0), this setting allows the LED strip to turn on temporarily while being adjusted.
-Time is in seconds.
+<p&gtWhen the LED strip is disabled (LED Strip Intensity is set to 0), this setting allows the LED strip to turn on temporarily while being adjusted.
+Time is in seconds.<br /&gt</p&gt
 The following option values may be configured -:

 | Value  | Description |